Pascalpex/DeepslateMC/README.md

 ./gradlew createReobfPaperclipJar
 ```
 ## Support
-You can find support on our [discord](https://discord.gg/BGrhNnVczp)
+You can find support on our [Discord server](https://discord.gg/BGrhNnVczp)
 ## Download
-**Warning!**: Because the upstream is still quite experimental, this fork is as well

 You can find the files on our [website](https://pascalpex.ddns.net/deepslate/)